 You have to remember that we placed an elastic around the waist which indicates the place of the REAL position of the belt of the future skirt.

-Now you need to measure the distance from the elastic to the floor from points A, C, E, ie, on the stomach, along the side seams and your back.
+Now you need to measure the distance from the elastic to the floor from points A, C, and E – on the stomach, along the side seams, and on your back.
 Then, take away from these measurements the distance from the floor to the desired hem edge of the skirt (in the drawing this distance is a).
-And now you will have your measurements for the length of your skirt in the front, in the back and at the side.
+And now you will have your measurements for the length of your skirt in the front, in the back, and at the side.

-How to make a pencil skirt sloper using the draping method
+How to make a pencil skirt pattern using the draping method

-But I would like to show you how I make a well-fitting simple pencil skirt sloper.
+But I would like to show you how I make a well-fitting simple pencil skirt sloper pattern.

 I am using the draping method.
 You can’t do it on your own body and you will need somebody to assist you.